kokrui/ctf-writeups/DSO-NUS CTF 2021/RE/SOAR/README.md

 40792         0x9F58          End of Zip archive, footer length: 22
 ```

 Looks like there is indeed a Zip archive “hidden” within the PDF!

+### Stage 2 - Password Cracking

 If we try to unzip it, it requests for a password.

 ``` console
 root@kali:~/Desktop/dso/soar/_SOAR-challenge.pdf.extracted# 7z e soar.zip